andyrj/post-js/README.md

   console.log(store.fullCount);
 });

+// you can register to receive json patches const fn = (patches) => console.log(patches);
+store("register", fn);
+// you can also unregister from the patch stream... store("unregister", fn);

 // actions are "atomic" in in that the changes are batched like actions in mobx... store.updateData("Jon", "Doe", 10);

+// you can retrieve the current snapshot of a store
+// includes all observed/unobserved data and nested stores, skips computed/actions...
+// haven't decided what to do with functions observed/unobserved stored in the tree...
+// we could fn.toString() in snapshot/patch and in apply eval(strFn)...  but I'm hesitant to do so... let snap = store("snapshot");

 // will log all keys excluding actions for (let v in store) {